Peloton bike alternatives were in the news recently. Here’s what happened.

 Best Peloton bike alternatives

 Either way, you, the consumer, looking for a Peloton bike alternative, can benefit.
-For starters, Echelon sells a similar bike under a different name for sale, for the same price, on Walmart.com.
+For starters, there is the Echelon bike.

 Next, Echelon is hardly the only smart bike that can connect with the Peloton app.
 So you can get the benefit of taking Peloton cycle classes without paying the Peloton bike price tag–if that’s not in your budget.

 Finally, you don’t even need a smart bike to take spin classes on the Peloton app.
 Really, any bike–even an outdoor bike on a trainer–is compatible enough, if you will, to let you take cycling classes without ever owning the Peloton branded bike.